 ACLs can be added to Oracle Net Services objects using

 ldapmodify and an LDIF-format file.
-The following example restricts all access for user,
+Example 3-2 shows how to restrict all access for user,

 dn: cn=sales,cn=oraclecontext,dc=example,dc=com replace: orclentrylevelaci orclentrylevelaci: access to attr=(*) by dn="cn=user1" (noread,nosearch,nowrite,nocompare)